 We understand that parents/carers may sometimes want or need added help or information to better equip themselves to deal with parenting issues.
 Our course aims to help enhance communication and raise your confidence as well as your child's confidence and self-esteem.
 The group environment is structured to offer a reflective and supportive space to develop relational awareness, learn from each other and gain new skills that will help you through some of those challenging times that parenting entails.

 The course is specifically designed for parents of young people aged 10 and over.
-The course and all workshops will offer a small group environment with a maximum of 8 participants.
+The course and all workshops offer a small group environment with a maximum of 8 participants.

 Anne Williams, Parent Practitioner.
 Having founded the Parent Support Group in 1993 Anne has over 26 years’ experience in the field of parenting and family dynamics.
 She has worked with parents from all walks of life and with varying degrees of need and complexities.